Saudi Activist Loujain al Hathloul is Out of Jail. But Justice Remains a Distant Hope

 Last week, Biden had announced that he would end support for Saudi Arabia’s offensive operations in Yemen.
 But experts say it remains unclear how tough a line the President will ultimately take with one of the U.S.’s longest-standing regional allies.

-Cabinet picks like Secretary of State Antony Blinken and National Security Adviser Jake Sullivan have made strong statements on the need to change the relationship with Saudi Arabia, “but at the next level down, there have been appointments that suggest the opposite,” says Stephan McInerney, executive director of the non-partisan Project on Middle East Democracy (POMED).
+Cabinet picks like Secretary of State Antony Blinken and National Security Adviser Jake Sullivan have made strong statements on the need to change the relationship with Saudi Arabia, “but at the next level down, there have been appointments that suggest the opposite,” says Stephen McInerney, executive director of the non-partisan Project on Middle East Democracy (POMED).
 He cited the White House Coordinator for the Middle East and North Africa Brett McGurk, senior director for the Middle East and North Africa affairs on the National Security Council Barbara Leaf, and deputy assistant secretary for Arabian Peninsula Affairs Daniel Benaim as “people who don’t seem inclined to take as tough a position with Saudi Arabia.”

 Though the Biden Administration has made no public statements to this effect, McInerney adds, there are some concerns the U.S. could let the Kingdom’s domestic issues slide in return for co-operation on big-ticket foreign policy issues like Iran and Yemen.

 The relatives of other political detainees in Saudi Arabia are paying close attention.
 Saudi-Canadian human rights activist Ensaf Haidar, who is married to detained writer Raif Badawi, said Hathloul’s release had inspired hope for the release of “champions of progress in the Kingdom who remain in prison, including Samar Badawi, who also campaigned for Saudi women’s rights to drive, her brother Raif Badawi, and their lawyer Waleed Abulkhair.”
-Badawi was sentenced to 10 years imprisonment in 2014 and 1000 lashes on charges related to his activism.
+Badawi was sentenced to 10 years imprisonment in 2014 and 1000 lashes on charges related to content on a blog he founded.

 More reforms on the way